Klvxn/TRMMR/README.md

 and provides responses.
 The server interacts with a database to store the shortened URLs and their corresponding original URLs and also user data. <br>
-In development, a SQLite databse was used.
-But upon moving to production environment, a Postgres database hosted on [Render](https://render.com) is used.
+In development, a SQLite database was used.
+But upon moving to a production environment, a Postgres database hosted on [Render](https://render.com) is used.